Binsabbar/oracle-cloud-terraform/modules/kubernetes/README.md

 Note that, Flex Shape works only with AMD shape `VM.Standard.E3.Flex` and `VM.Standard.E4.Flex`, and Intel `VM.Standard3.Flex`.

+## Node sizing and Auto-scale
+When you need to create a node pool for autoscale, `node_size` must be ignored by Terraform state.
+Hence, you need to create a pool with initial size of `0`.
+This will automatically ignore size changes in the pool by Terraform.

 ## Example
 Creating a cluster with 2 node pools
 ```h